Be prepared for COVID-19

-Everyone, whether you are vaccinated or unvaccinated, should prepare for what you need to do if you get COVID-19.
+Everyone, whether you are fully vaccinated or not, should prepare for what you need to do if you get COVID-19.

 Being ready for getting COVID-19 is about making sure you and your household have a plan and know what to do.
 It will mean your whānau and community can help each other if needed.

-Anyone who has symptoms of COVID-19 should get a test, even if you are vaccinated.
+You should get a test if you have COVID-19 symptoms or live with someone who has COVID-19.
 If you test positive, it is nothing to be embarrassed about.
 COVID-19 does not care who it infects.

 Self-isolation means staying at home and taking common-sense precautions to avoid close contact with those you live with.

-If you test positive, it is important you and your household gets the right care and support to recover and get back to living a normal life.
+If you have COVID-19 or are self-isolating, it is important you and your household gets the right care and support to recover and get back to living a normal life.

 Last updated: at